EECS150/asic_labs_fa21/lab3/spec.md

 #---------------------------------------------------------------------------------------------------------------------
 ```

 This is one of the most common ways to assess the critical paths in your circuit.
-The setup timing
-report lists each timing path's “slack”, which is the extra delay the signal can have before a setup
+The setup timing report lists each timing path's **slack**, which is the extra delay the signal can have before a setup
 violation occurs, in ascending order.
-So the top block is generally the critical path in these kind of reports.
+So the first block indicates the critical path of the design.
-Each row represents a timing path from a gate to the next, the whole block being the timing
+Each row represents a timing path from a gate to the next, and the whole block is the **timing
-arc between two flip-flops (or in some cases between latches).
-The MET at the top of the block
+arc** between two flip-flops (or in some cases between latches).
+The `MET` at the top of the block
 indicates that the timing requirements have been met and there is no violation.
 If there was, this
-indicator would have read VIOLATED.
+indicator would have read `VIOLATED`.
 Since our critical path meets the timing requirements with
 a 474 ps of slack, this means we can run this synthesized design with a period equal to clock period
 (1000 ps) minus the critical path slack (474 ps), which is 526 ps.